projectcalico/calico/docs/ExposePortsToInternet.md

 we created containers and assigned endpoints (a container interface) to them.
 This is used for Container- To-Container communication.

-The example below shows how to expose a port of a conatiner to the Host-Interface so this container is reachable from outside / the internet.
+The example below shows how to expose a port of a container to the Host-Interface so this container is reachable from outside / the internet.

 ## Why isn't the `-p` flag on `docker run` working as expected?